delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Discovery.md

 # Discovery

 ## What is Discovery?
-In order to ingest data from a source environment, the Delphix Engine first needs to learn information about that data: Where does it live?
+In order to ingest data from a source environment, the Delphix Engine first needs to learn information about the data: Where does it live?
 How can it be accessed?
 What is it called?

 [Discovery](/References/Glossary/#discovery) is the process by which the Delphix Engine learns about remote data.
-Discovery can be either [automatic](/References/Glossary/#automatic-discovery) (where the plugin finds the remote data on its own), or [manual](/References/Glossary/#manual-discovery) (where the user tells us about the remote data).
-For our first plugin, we'll be using a mix of these two techniques.
+Discovery can be either:

+- [automatic](/References/Glossary/#automatic-discovery) — where the plugin finds the remote data on its own
+- [manual](/References/Glossary/#manual-discovery) — where the user tells us about the remote data

+For our first plugin, we will be using a mix of these two techniques.

 ## Source Configs and Repositories

 ### What are Source Configs and Repositories?

 A [source config](/References/Glossary/#source-config) is a collection of information that Delphix uses to represent a dataset.
 Different plugins will have different ideas about what a "dataset" is (an entire database? a set of config files? an application?).
 For our first plugin, it is simply a directory tree on the filesystem of the remote environment.

 A [repository](/References/Glossary/#repository) represents what you might call "data dependencies" -- anything installed on the remote host that the dataset depends on.
-For example, if you're working with a Postgres database, then your repository will represent an installation of a particular version of the Postgres DBMS.
-In this plugin, we don't have any special dependencies, except for the simple existence of the unix system on which the directory lives.
+For example, if you are working with a Postgres database, then your repository will represent an installation of a particular version of the Postgres DBMS.
+In this plugin, we do not have any special dependencies, except for the simple existence of the unix system on which the directory lives.

 We will be using automatic discovery for our repositories, and manual discovery for our source configs.

-Recall that a file named `plugin_config.yml` was created when we ran `dvp init`.
-If you open this file, you will see a line like this:
+Earlier when we ran `dvp init`a file named `plugin_config.yml` was created, if you open this file, you will see a line like this:
 ```
 manualDiscovery: true
 ```
 This enables manual source config discovery, which is what we want.

 ### Defining Your Data Formats
-Because each plugin will have different ideas about what a repository or source config represents, different plugins will have different sets of information that they will need to collect/store for each of these.
+Because each plugin will have different ideas about what a repository or source config represents, different plugins will have different sets of information that they need to collect and store.

 Delphix needs to know the format of this information.
 How many pieces of information are collected?
 What are they called?
 Are they strings?
 Numbers?

-For our first plugin, we don't need a lot of information here, but see (link to advanced example) for a more complicated example.
+For our first plugin, we do not need a lot of information,  refer to (link to advanced example) for a more complicated example.
 We use no special information about our repositories (except some way for the user to identify them).
-For source configs, we just need to know the path to the directory from which we will be ingesting data.
+For source configs, all we need to know is the path to the directory from which we will be ingesting data.

-The plugin needs to describe all of this to the Delphix Engine, and it does it using [schemas](/References/Glossary/#schema).
-Recall that when you ran `dvp init` back on the last page, a file full of bare-bones schemas was created.
-As we build up our first toolkit, we'll be augmenting these schemas to serve our needs.
+The plugin needs to describe all of this to the Delphix Engine, and it does so using [schemas](/References/Glossary/#schema).
+Recall that when we ran `dvp init`, a file full of bare-bones schemas was created.
+As we build up our first toolkit, we will be augmenting these schemas to serve our needs.

 #### Repository Schema
-Open up the `schema.json` file in your editor/IDE.
-Locate the `repositoryDefinition`.
-It should look like this:
+Open up the `schema.json` file in your editor/IDE and locate `repositoryDefinition`, it should look like this:

 ```json
 {